 Lifestyle changes often serve as the first line of defense against imbalanced hormones, reducing potential risk factors associated with ailments like BPH or more severe forms, including carcinoma.

 Diet: Eat antioxidant-rich foods such as fruits, vegetables, and lean proteins, which aid in regulating hormonal production while curbing inflammation - a known contributor to cellular abnormalities.

-Exercise: Maintain regular physical activity routines to aid in weight management, as excess body fat triggers increased synthesis of certain sex hormones, including estradiols.
+Exercise: Maintain regular physical activity routines to manage weight, as excess body fat triggers increased synthesis of certain sex hormones, including estradiols.

 Sleep Hygiene: Prioritize quality sleep to promote optimal functionality across all bodily systems, including our endocrine system, which regulates hormone production.